Austinmc41/handy-dynamics/README.md

 ### One-time repo setup

-1. Install `uv` if you don't have it yet
+1. Install `uv` if you don't have it yet.
+Follow this [article](https://docs.astral.sh/uv/getting-started/installation/)
 2. `uv sync` while in `~/handy-dynamics`
 3. `source .venv/bin/activate`
 4. Run API via `python -m api.main`.
 You should be able to navigate to `127.0.0.1:8000/docs`